BNasmith/PTForsyth/PTFWorkofChrist.md

 stitutional, like representative.
 But even that word misleads us to think of Christ as the spiritual protagonist of a democracy, drawing
-His power from those He represents ; and it muffles the truth that His relation to us is royal and not elective, that it is creative and not merely expository.
+His power from those He represents; and it muffles the truth that His relation to us is royal and not elective, that it is creative and not merely expository.
 He does not express the